Lcunha25/pong-starter/README.md

 A basic pong game using SVGs.
 TO sucessfully see the game with all correct positions please clone the repo, and open the game with webpack.

-# Pong after someone scores a goal:
+### Pong after one of the scores more than 4 goals:
 ![](public/images/game-aftergoal.png)

-# Pong after we have a winner.
+### Pong whenone of the players have won.
+After scoring more than 8 points.
 ![](public/images/game-won.png)

 ## Setup